limneos/SpringBoard-and-Dock-Plugins-API/README.md

 	cy# [[PMDockPlugins sharedInstance] insertPluginNamed:@"MyCoolPlugin" withView:view force:YES];

 	Or with an already made bundle:

 	cy# myBundle=[NSBundle bundleWithPath:@"/path/to/the/bundle"];
 	cy# [[PMDockPlugins sharedInstance] insertPluginFromBundle:myBundle force:YES];

+Note that PMSBPlugins and PMDockPlugins -insertPluginFromBundle:force: are private methods and you shouldn't use them except for testing while you develop.

 Settings
 --------